-OSEP identified data quality concerns and suppressed Part B MOE Reduction and CEIS data for the following States/entities:
+OSEP identified data quality concerns and suppressed Part B MOE Reduction and CEIS data for the following States / entities:

-- California: Data were suppressed for 19 LEAs for variable B5 and B6 due to data quality concerns. - Louisiana: Data were suppressed for variables C2A.1, C2A.2, C2A.3, and C2A.4 for 16 LEAs/ESAs due to data quality concerns.
+Arizona: Data were suppressed for variables C2A, C2A.1, C2A.2, C2A.3, C2A.4, C2B, C2C, C3A, C3B and C3C for 3 LEAs/ESAs due to quality concerns.
+Data was suppressed for variable B8 for one LEA/ESA due to quality concerns.